rashipandey/rashipandey/README.md

  🔭 I’m currently working on the **React front end and Node.js backend for the startup, Breathing.ai**

- 🌱 I have **full stack software engineering** experience and *2 years professional expereince in Spring Boot and Java*.
+ 🌱 I have **full stack software engineering** experience and *2 years professional experience in Spring Boot and Java*.

  👯 I’m looking to collaborate on **Innovative Projects**